How To Build Good Dental Habits In Kids

 Photo by Maria Lysenko on Unsplash

-Brushing teeth is a monotonous but extremely important activity of our day, as well as for kids once they start teething.
-Usually kids try to escape this time because they do not understand the importance and of course, this is something that does not fascinate them, rather they have other stuff waiting that interests them more.
+Building good dental habits like brushing teeth is a monotonous but extremely important activity of our day, as well as for kids once they start teething.
+Usually, kids try to escape this time because they do not understand the importance of oral health habits, and of course, this is something that does not fascinate them, rather they have other stuff waiting that interests them more.
 Isn’t it??

-- Tell them why dirty is not good – It is always good to teach good hygiene habits to kids.
-Tell them how important it is to remove dirty teeth.
+- Tell them why dirty is not good –It is always good to teach good oral hygiene habits to kids.
+Tell them about the daily routine to build healthy teeth and how important it is to remove the decayed teeth.

-- Do it in a playful manner – Try to break the monotony, bring some different color toothbrushes, tooth pastes, and make a separate space for storing the stuff for the child.
-The idea is to make them feel special in some way that they themselves feel motivated to brush their teeth.
+- Do it in a playful manner– Try to break the monotony, bring some different color toothbrushes, and toothpaste, and make a separate space for storing the stuff for the child.
+The idea is to make them feel special in some way that they themselves feel motivated to brush teeth and maintain oral habits.
 Once they practice something over a few days, it’ll become a habit.

 Some simple tips to prevent toothache in children

-- Encourage them to eat healthy snacks like fruits.
+- Encourage them to develop healthy habits by providing healthy snacks like fruits.
 Sticky foods should be avoided.

-- Limit sugar consumption and have them rinse their mouth after consuming something rich in sugar/ starch
+- Limit sugary foods and have them rinse their mouth after consuming something rich in sugar/ starch

-- Brushing twice a day and flossing; this avoids plaque buildup.
+- Brushing twice a day and flossing is a daily dental routine that must be followed to avoids plaque buildup